Jump to section

 For the husband who’s in denial about needing readers

-If he took the latest news from his eye doctor hard, these barely-there reading glasses from ThinOptics will come in handy.
+If he took the latest news from his eye doctor hard, these barely there reading glasses from ThinOptics will come in handy.
 Strategist contributor David Pogue raves about the thin, light frames.
 “You don’t feel it; these things weigh less than a nickel,” he writes.

-For the husband whose hands are always moving
+For the husband with busy hands

-For the husband who wants a better night’s sleep
+For the husband who likes a Reuben

 $50 and under